Review: Advanced Elements Inflatable Kayak, Cruising In Comfort Package

 If you want to carry a kayak without having to wrestle it onto the roof of your vehicle, then an inflatable kayak is a great option.

 After investigating what’s on the market, we chose an Advanced Elements inflatable kayak.
-And fortunately, Emily at Oz Inflatable Kayaks will give you excellent advice and personalised service, so you’ll end up with the best option for your needs.

 Why Advanced Elements?